What time of day are mosquitos most active

 Why Are Mosquitoes Active at Night?

-Do Mosquitoes Come out During the Day?
+Do Mosquitoes Come Out During the Day?

 For the most part, mosquitoes are not active during peak daylight hours.
-Much like mythical vampires, mosquitoes avoid sunlight hours and seek life-sustaining blood when the daytime ends.
+Much like mythical vampires, mosquitoes avoid sunlight hours and mostly seek life-sustaining blood when the daytime ends.

 The best way for mosquitoes to stay out of direct sunlight is to stick to shady, humid spots.
 Damp wetlands, patches of forest and even your lush landscaping all provide a safe haven for mosquitoes to rest or sleep during the hottest and brightest times of the day.